cncf/toc/proposals/incubation/chaos-mesh.md

 # Alignment with Cloud Native

-Chaos Mesh falls into the scope of[CNCF TAG Network](https://github.com/cncf/tag-network).
+Chaos Mesh falls into the scope of [CNCF TAG Network](https://github.com/cncf/tag-network).

 Chaos Mesh adopts a Kubernetes architecture that uses Kubernetes CustomResourceDefinitions (CRDs) to define chaos objects, making it naturally integrated with the Cloud Native ecosystem.